MemeticsX/RLT/README.md

 <summary>click to expand</summary>

+### Generating an RLT datapack:

 When you run the RLT application, it will prompt you for a seed to use for randomizing the loot tables.
 If you use the same seed and the same set of loot tables and config files, the application will generate the same (identical) datapack each time.
 If you do not enter a seed, RLT will use a system-generated random seed.
-Every time RLT is launched, the system-generated seed is generated at random, resulting in a different datapack each time.
+Every time RLT is launched, the system-generated seed is determined at random, resulting in a different datapack each time.
 (So if you want to produce the same datapack each time, manually enter the same seed each time.)

 Once RLT generates a new datapack, it writes the datapack as a .zip file to the "RLT datapacks" folder in the RLT folder.
 If you provided a seed, the file name will include the seed.